linkdotnet/Blog/Readme.md

 ## Storage Provider
 Currently there are 4 Storage-Provider:
  * InMemory - Basically a list holding your data (per request).
 If the User hits a hard reload, the data is gone.
- * RavenDb - As the name suggests for RavenDb
+ * RavenDb - As the name suggests for RavenDb.
+RavenDb automatically creates all the documents, if a database name is provided.
- * Sqlite - Based on EF Core, so it can be easily adapted for other Sql Dialects
+ * Sqlite - Based on EF Core, so it can be easily adapted for other Sql Dialects.
+The tables are automatically created.
- * SqlServer - Based on EF Core, so it can be easily adapted for other Sql Dialects
+ * SqlServer - Based on EF Core, so it can be easily adapted for other Sql Dialects.
+The tables are automatically created.

 The default (when you clone the repository) is the `InMemory` option.
 That means everytime you restart the service, all posts and related objects are gone.